-Physical exercise, especially yoga, are other natural ways to increase oxytocin.
+Physical exercise, especially yoga, is another natural way to increase oxytocin.

-Here’s a guided loving kindness meditation you can follow along with provided by UC Berkeley’s Greater Good Science Center.
+Here’s a guided loving kindness meditation that you can follow along with provided by University of California Berkeley’s Greater Good Science Center.

-Self-soothing behaviors such as smoking and stress eating are two unhealthy ways to increase oxytocin.
-(33)
+Self-soothing behaviors such as smoking, drinking alcohol, and stress eating are unhealthy ways to increase oxytocin.

-One reason people may enjoy these habits is due to the oxytocin boost they’re getting.
+One reason people enjoy these habits may be due to the oxytocin boost they’re getting.

 Why You Should Skip Oxytocin Supplements